tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 .. image:: different_addresses/addresses_1.png
    :align: center
    :class: img-thumbnail
-   :alt: How to enable different customer addresses on Odoo Sales?
+   :alt: How to enable different customer addresses on CoquiAPPs Sales?

 Add addresses from a quotation
 ==============================